-- Catalina Express is public transport, so the 6-foot guideline is not always feasible while on the vessel.
-Based on protocols set by Public Utilities Commission and the Department of Transportation, we have reduced capacity to allow for a seat between passengers not traveling together.
-Couples, groups and families can all sit together.
+- Catalina Express is public transportation, so the 6-foot guideline is not always feasible while on the vessel.
+Based on protocols set by Public Utilities Commission and the Department of Transportation, we have reduced capacity on the vessels.

 - Due to the latest Los Angeles County restrictions, the Los Angeles Public Health Department has directed Catalina Express to close our onboard galleys as well as prohibit the consumption of personal food and beverage items brought on board.

 Cleanliness & Sanitation

 - The enhanced cleaning procedures include a thorough wipe down using an effective, high-grade disinfectant and multi-purpose cleaning of restrooms, galleys, overhead compartments, tray tables, armrests and other high touch surfaces throughout the trip.